How corporate storytelling affects your bottom line

 Do I need corporate storytelling training?

 Great stories don’t just happen.
 Give yourself the tools that give you the strongest chance of success.
+Talk with us about your needs and how we can design a training that’s right for you and your team.

 What goes into crafting a corporate story?

 Corporate storytelling is part art and part science.
-The art part is the creativity and experience that comes with time.
+The art part is the creativity and experience that come with time.
 That’s why we’re going to focus on the science part.
 There are researched, tested, and proven techniques you can use to craft a corporate story.
 The next time you want to, or need to, build one, try these steps:

 1. Conduct a thorough audience analysis.
-You need to identify who you are trying to persuade with your corporate story, what makes them tick, why should they listen to you, and what good reasons they might have for challenging or rejecting your story.
-If you try to jump right into writing your story, it’s like addressing a love letter: “To whom it may concern.”
-Download our free Audience Needs Map™ to help you get started!Audience resources colored button
+You need to identify who you’re trying to persuade with your corporate story, what makes them tick, why they should listen to you, and what good reasons they might have for challenging or rejecting your story.
+If you try to jump right into writing, it’s like addressing a love letter “To whom it may concern.”
+Download our free Audience Needs Map™ to get started.Audience resources colored button

 Who can use the corporate stories?